Importing cosmetics

 Product liability

-If you purchase cosmetics outside the EEA, you are deemed, legally speaking, to be the manufacturer, which means that you are responsible for ensuring that the products are safe and meet all requirements.
+If you purchase cosmetics outside the EEA, you are deemed, legally speaking, to be the manufacturer.
+This means that you are responsible for ensuring that the products are safe and meet all requirements.
 You also carry product liability for injuries or damage caused by a defect in the product, so always have your product evaluated by a safety expert.
-You are also liable if you import products from an EEA member state and place them on the market under your own brand, as a private label.
+You are also liable if you import products from an EEA member state and place them on the market under your own brand name.
+You can take out product liability insurance.

 Importing goods from another EU country